-S&B ANALYSIS: Singapore Bunker Sales Gain 1.9% Month-on-Month in March
+S&B Analysis: Singapore Bunker Sales Gain 1.9% Month-on-Month in March

 Asia/Pacific News

-S&B ANALYSIS: Singapore Bunker Sales Gain 1.9% Month-on-Month in March
+S&B Analysis: Singapore Bunker Sales Gain 1.9% Month-on-Month in March

 Singapore's bunker volumes are rallying after a large drop in February.
 Image Credit: Ship & Bunker / Data Credit: MPA

-Bunker sales in Singapore, the world's largest marine fuels hub, posted a 1.9% monthly rally in March but continued to decline from last year's levels.
+Bunker sales in Singapore posted a 1.9% monthly rally in March as volumes at the world's largest marine fuels hub continued to hold strong.

+The city-state's total sales reached 4.2 million mt in March, according to preliminary data from the Maritime and Port Authority (MPA), comprising 2.83 million mt of VLSFO sales, 991,700 mt of HSFO sales, 349,600 mt of distillates, and 25,300 mt of other fuels.

-March 2020's volumes level may have been slightly depressed as shipping companies started to use the VLSFO stockpiles they built up before the IMO 2020 transition rather than making new purchases.
+This is particularly impressive given the boost to sales received in Q1 last year thanks to the introduction of the IMO 2020 rule, although March 2020's volumes level may have been slightly depressed as shipping companies started to use the VLSFO stockpiles they built up before the IMO 2020 transition rather than making new purchases.

-The mandatory mass flow meters used to measure all bunker deliveries in Singapore come with a +/-0.5% margin of error, while remaining more accurate than traditional measurement systems used at most other ports.
+There were 3,461 calls for bunkers in March 2021, 2.7% lower than the 3,557 seen in the month a year earlier but a total well in line with the trailing 12 month average of 3,379 calls per month.

 Bunker Hubs Continue to Dominate